On the hunt for the best new restaurants in Bali? Bookmark this page, because here we bring you the hottest new openings of 2022.

 The Barn – Canggu

 Bringing the charm of a London gastro-pub to Bali, The Barn is where you can feast on all your favourite British pub classics.
 Think juicy pies, fish and chips and even bangers & mash.
-In fact, the menu has been specially crafted by a top UK chef to ensure everything’s just right.
+In fact, the menu was specially crafted by a top UK consultant and Head Chef Sam Sutanto – a former top Sydney-based chef – to ensure everything’s just right.
 And just like any good English pub, the focus here is on top quality drinks.
 We’re talking craft beer on tap, imported fine wines and premium hand-crafted cocktails too.
 Top it all off with contemporary yet cosy interiors reminiscent of a London member’s club, and you’ve got yourself a bloody lovely British experience in Bali!

 Golden Monkey – Canggu